andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

-The final project presentation can be found [here](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/Presentation.pdf).
+The final project presentation can be found [here](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/Presentation.pdf) and the screen cast is also available in 4K on [youtube](https://youtu.be/aHeO7L6s5TM).

 ## Contributors